 A worker holds organic coffee beans produced at the Fortaleza Environmental Farm in Mococa, about 300 kilometers northeast of Sao Paulo, on Aug.
 6, 2015.
 Agriculture helps drive Brazil's economy.

-Agriculture is big business in Brazil.
-From sugar to coffee, to soybeans and everything in between, the country's farming sector has become a juggernaut on the world stage over the past 40 years.
-And the sector's political clout inside Brazil has grown along with it, unlike its counterparts in the United States and European Union.
-Today, the country's farm lobby backs close to half of the lower house's deputies, representing a level of support that is unlikely to change no matter who emerges as the victor in general elections in October.
-With such power inside and outside Congress, the lobby is well-placed to dictate Brazil's domestic agricultural policies – and, increasingly, even some of its foreign ones.
+Agriculture is big business in Brazil; from sugar, to coffee, to soybeans and everything in between, the country's farming sector has become a juggernaut on the world stage over the past 40 years.
+And in parallel with the strength of agricultural goods, the Brazilian farming sector's clout has also grown, unlike the fate of its counterparts in the United States and European Union.
+Today, the country's farm lobby backs close to half of the lower house's deputies, representing a level of support that is unlikely to change no matter who emerges victoriously in general elections in October.
+With such power inside and outside of Congress, the lobby is well-placed to dictate Brazil's domestic agricultural policies – and, increasingly, even some of its foreign ones....

 TO READ THE FULL ARTICLE

 Copyright © Stratfor Enterprises, LLC.
 All rights reserved.